Programming

 Studying at university

-Studying computer science at university (or another subject involving lots of programming) is a great option because it allows you to learn programming in an especially structured way, and while the opportunity cost of your time is lower.
+Studying computer science at university (or another subject involving lots of programming) is a great option because it allows you to learn to code in an especially structured way and while the opportunity cost of your time is lower.

 Doing internships

-If you can find internships, ideally at your target employers (whether big tech companies or nonprofits), you’ll gain practical experience and the key skills you wouldn’t otherwise pick up from academic degrees (e.g. using version control systems and powerful text editors).
+If you can find internships, ideally at the sorts of organisations you might want to work for to build your skills (like big tech companies or startups), you’ll gain practical experience and the key skills you wouldn’t otherwise pick up from academic degrees (e.g. using version control systems and powerful text editors).
+Take a look at our our list of companies with software and machine learning internships.

 AI-assisted coding